opencobra/MATLAB.devTools/PREREQUISITES.md

 ````
 $ ls -al ~/.ssh
 ````
-If there is a file with an extension `.pub`, you already have an SSH key and you add your SSH key to Github.
+If there is a file with an extension `.pub`, you already have an SSH key.
+Now, you have to **add your SSH key to Github**.
 More help is [here](https://help.github.com/articles/checking-for-existing-ssh-keys/).

 - **Generate the SSH key on your computer:**
 If you don't have yet an SSH key (see previous step), you have to generate one (more help is [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)):